 The out of town artists at the Musical Art Society concert on Monday, the 28th, will be Louis James, tenor, and Mrs. Josefa Scaller Ward, violinist.
-The combined Garden City and Forest Hills chorus will Greig's "Cloister Gate," with Mrs. W. F. Mohan contralto soloist.
+The combined Garden City and Forest Hills chorus will sing Greig's "Cloister Gate," with Mrs. W. F. Mohan as contralto soloist.

-It is probably true that Forest Hills Gardens is e only suburban community where the snow is reoved from the streets and sidewalks promptly.
-This as subject of appreciative comment by many of residents after the last snowfall,
+It is probably true that Forest Hills Gardens is the only suburban community where the snow is removed from the streets and sidewalks promptly.
+This was a subject of appreciative comment by many of our residents after the last snowfall.